Contact Lens Care

 They may seem obvious, but here are our top 5 dos and don’ts to remember when handling your contact lenses.
 For more detailed information, refer to our extended Dos and Don'ts guide.

-• Buy a travel-sized bottle of solution for your travels
+Buy a travel-sized bottle of solution for your travels or emergencies

 Rubbing the lenses with solution is an important step.
 Put the lens in your palm, and rub it gently with your finger.
 This significantly decreases the amount of deposits that remain on the lens after disinfection.
 There are many “NO RUB” multipurpose solution on the market that promise instant disinfection on contact, but the benefits of giving your lenses a quick rub are undeniable.
 It’s an easy habit to adopt that can help keep your lenses cleaner and clearer and your eyes healthier.